the-wake/assignment-13-ecommerce/README.md

 * put (/:id): Update an item in the database.
 * delete (/:id): Remove an item from the database.

 As the database is relational, relevant relationships between data (e.g. product tags) will be rendered into the queries.
+Products and Tags have a many-to-many relationship via the ProductTag subclass.

 ## Tools Used
 * JavaScript